 Although a number of the news outlets observed that the purported mix-up was uncommon, few if any added that it was unlikely or implausible (which was apparent from the photograph).
 Moreover, no one stopped to note that the presence of other debris in the woman's hair (as noted by Reddit users) suggested an entirely different chain of events than the one described as the photograph's definitive explanation.
 And the details of the incident varied from site to site: in some, the woman "misread" the label (itself a virtual impossibility); in others, the outcome was the result of a reaction between foam and shampoo.

 After publication, Mashable noted as an aside that the image had been uploaded on 16 September 2015 to a Russian web site.

-Ultimately, neither the woman depicted nor even the location in which the photograph was snapped were known at the time of its wide-ranging circulation on news sites and social media.
+Neither the woman depicted nor even the location in which the photograph was snapped was known at the time of its wide-ranging circulation on news sites and social media.
 And while the exact circumstances of the photo remained a mystery, no evidence suggested the exceedingly unlikely claim of hairstyling confusion was either plausible or accurate.